yuanchaiyc/Ling471/assignments/ass3-draft.md

 2. Fork [the repository we created for Assignment 3 setup](https://github.com/olzama/olzama-SP2021-Ling471-HW3.git).
 You will find **two files** there: evaluation.py and review_vector.py.
 Now **add** a copy your Assignment2 python program  to your private repo in which you will work on Assignment 3. **Rename** it appropriately: yourNetID_assignment3.py.

 ### Part 2: Running simplistic prediction on many files
-1. **Refactor** your assignment3.py program so that your main() function iterates over all files in both train/pos and train/neg directories.
+1. Refactor your assignment3.py program so that your main() function iterates over all files in both train/pos and train/neg directories, outputting a prediction for each file.

 ### Part 3: Computing accuracy, and computing precision and recall
 1. Compute **accuracy, precision, and recall** of your system.
-The acuracy is for overall system while precision and recall are **with respect to** positive and negative review classes, **separately**.
+The acuracy is for the overall system while precision and recall are **with respect to** positive and negative review classes, **separately**.

 2. At the end of your program, output **5 numbers, one per line, rounded to 4 decimal points,** in the **exact** following order:
     1. Overall system accuracy